PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Through this tutorial, we are going to set up VPS(Virtual Private Server) on Amazon LightSaild - Linux Debian ver.10.8, and how to make secure connection to the server through SSH & transfer files as well as basic Linux commands to be able to setup your oCash Mining Pool successfully.
+Throughout this tutorial, we are going to set up Linux VPS(Virtual Private Server) on `Amazon LightSail`, and walk through how we make secure connection to the server through `SSH` & transfer files using `SFTP` as well as basic `Linux commands` to be able to setup your oCash Mining Pool successfully.
+Also, for the demonstration purposes, we will host a `static website` and connect `custom domains`.

 <br/>
 > Feel free to explore other VPS providers, and choose whichever provider is suitable for your budget, UI, or your own preference.
 There are 100's of providers available.
 Check <a href="https://www.google.com/search?q=vps+provider+list&sxsrf=APwXEde1H7TPezGQCqAOomKFr6natjwx0w%3A1685476325270&source=hp&ei=5VN2ZM_bDLTg0PEP0tqzmAo&iflsig=AOEireoAAAAAZHZh9b0zuxO7LNaFgpSCOnqRyCT8pGRg&ved=0ahUKEwiP4pDN6J3_AhU0MDQIHVLtDKMQ4dUDCAs&uact=5&oq=vps+provider+list&gs_lcp=Cgdnd3Mtd2l6EAMyBQgAEIAEMgYIABAWEB4yCAgAEIoFEIYDMggIABCKBRCGAzIICAAQigUQhgMyCAgAEIoFEIYDOgQIIxAnOhMILhCKBRCxAxCDARDHARDRAxBDOgcIABCKBRBDOg0ILhCKBRDHARDRAxBDOhEILhCABBCxAxCDARDHARDRAzoUCC4QgAQQsQMQgwEQxwEQ0QMQ1AI6DgguEIMBENQCELEDEIoFOggIABCKBRCRAjoICAAQgAQQsQM6CwguEIAEELEDEIMBOgsILhCDARCxAxCABDoLCAAQgAQQsQMQgwE6CwguEIAEELEDENQCOgUILhCABDoQCC4QigUQsQMQxwEQ0QMQQzoLCAAQigUQsQMQgwE6BwgjEOoCECc6DQguEIoFEMcBEK8BECc6BwgjEIoFECc6CwguEIMBELEDEIoFOgsILhCABBDHARDRAzoKCAAQigUQsQMQQzoNCAAQigUQsQMQgwEQQzoRCC4QgAQQsQMQgwEQxwEQrwE6BAgAEAM6CwguEIoFELEDEIMBOgsILhCABBDHARCvAToICAAQFhAeEA9QAFi3OGDXOWgJcAB4AYABygSIAe8VkgEIMjAuNS41LTGYAQCgAQGwAQo&sclient=gws-wiz" target="_blank">Google's serached "VPS Provider List" results</a>, and many of them provides promotions such as $100-$300 credit, 3 month free trial, etc. I choose AWS LightSail since I'm familiar with other AWS Services, and it has 3 month free tiral promos.